Litetoken/liteblockd/docs/index.rst

-craftblockd
+liteblockd
 ==================================================

-``craftblockd`` features a full-fledged JSON RPC-based API, which services Craftwallet, as well as any 3rd party services which wish to use it.
+``liteblockd`` features a full-fledged JSON RPC-based API, which services Craftwallet, as well as any 3rd party services which wish to use it.

-``craftblockd`` provides additional services to Craftwallet beyond those offered in the API provided by ``czarcraftd``.
+``liteblockd`` provides additional services to Craftwallet beyond those offered in the API provided by ``litetokensd``.

 Such services include: